Hatsumode in Hiroshima – Shrines to Visit for New Years and the Tondo Festival

 After making ritual devotions before the altar, visitors draw folded strips of paper called omikuji from a wooden box – it’s a bit like a lottery.
 The traditional way of doing this is to shake an oblong box to make a stick of bamboo with an inscribed number fall out.
 You then pick a fortune strip with that number from a stack in a drawer.

-The omikuji can cover quite a range of possibilities for your fortune.
+The omikuji covers quite a range of possibilities for your fortune.

 Some visitors may write their wishes on wooden plaques called ema.
 The ema remain hanging at the shrine or temple where the kami (spirits or gods) will receive them.
 Visitors may also collect a seal for their temple or shrine seal book and purchase omamori – amulet or talisman for safety and blessings for the coming year.
 The most common amulets are beautiful small bags made of brocaded silk, often featuring the deity or sacred figure of the temple or shrine.
 Another type of purchase is a hamaya arrow: a demon-breaking arrow.
 The twang the bowstring makes is alone enough to chase off evil spirits.

-Although it’s a subdued celebration, hatsumōde is a festive way to start the year – and certainly more in depth than simply making a new year’s resolution.
+Although it’s a subdued celebration, hatsumōde is a festive way to start the year – and certainly more in depth than simply making a New Year’s resolution.
+There are a few popular places in Hiroshima for hatsumōde.

 Tondo Festival